02/03/2023 to 12/01/2023

 The Charleston Gallery Association sponsors the Artwalks, and they provide maps of participating galleries.
 A wide spectrum of artistic styles and media are represented - abstract, realism, landscape, Lowcountry and contemporary, in the form of paintings, sculpture, photography, jewelry and more.

-Traditionally, Artwalks took place from 5:00 till 8:00 p.m. on the first Friday evening during the months of March, May, October and December.
-The pandemic changed the schedule.
-They brought them back officially on Friday, September 3rd.
-Check the website for the latest updates and future dates.
-Last we heard, in 2022 they'll be having them every month except January and July.
+Traditionally, Artwalks take place from 5:00 till 8:00 p.m. on the first Friday evening of most months.
+They host them every month except January and July.

 Word to the wise: wear shoes that are comfortable for walking.